 More Money For Other Things

 After we went to the ship’s welcome meeting, we decided that we would book some of the shore excursions on our cruise.
-Because we hadn’t spent a lot of money on our inside cabin, we could splash out a bit in this area.
-Saving money on your cruise cabin could also mean more money for spa treatments, onboard shopping or visiting the casino.
+Because we hadn’t spent a lot of money on our inside cabin, we could splash out a bit on day trips.
+Saving money on your interior cruise cabin could also mean more money for spa treatments, onboard shopping or visiting the casino.

 An Inside Cabin with a View